miroapp/api-clients/packages/typescript-node/docs/implement-storage.md

     return this.redisClient
   }

-  // This method will return the state from redis if there is any async get(userId) {
+  // Return the state from Redis, if this data exists async get(userId) {
     const client = await this._getClient()
     const value = await client.get(userId.toString())